 Jesus said: “You must love the Lord your God with all your heart, with all your soul, and with all your mind.
 This is the greatest and the first commandment.”
 (Mt 22:37–38, NJB) “If you love me, you will keep my commandments… Whoever holds to my commandments and keeps them is the one who loves me… Anyone who loves me will keep my word… Anyone who does not love me does not keep my words. ” (Jn 14:15, 21, 23, 24, NJB)

-Was John also ‘negative’ when he wrote this in his epistle?
+Was the apostle John also ‘negative’ when he wrote this in his epistle?
 “Whoever says, ‘I know Him,’ but does not do what He commands is a liar, and the truth is not in that person… Anyone who claims to be in the light but hates a brother or sister is still in the darkness… They do not know where they are going, because the darkness has blinded them.”
 (1 Jn 2:4, 9, 11, NIV)

 We hope that nobody dares to accuse Jesus as ‘negative’ because of his remarks below.